endlesspint8/endlesspint8.github.io/_posts/2019-03-18-spence-garcia-what-were-the-odds.md

 ---
 layout: post
-title: Spence/Garcia
+title: The Truth Overwhelms
-subtitle: What Were the Odds of That?
+subtitle: Spence/Garcia - What Were the Odds of That?
 tags: ["boxing", "", ""]
 shortlink:
 twitimg: